After-Shock/Cloudbox-wiki/Plex.md

 ## 2. Setup Wizard

-1. When you first login, you will be shown a welcome screen.
+1. First time you log in, you will be presented with a welcome screen.
 Click `GOT IT!` to continue.

     ![](https://i.imgur.com/CTG955C.png)